hase-ryo/youtube_livechat_replay_crawler/channel_video_list/README.md

 #### GCS_BUCKET_NAME

-Specify URI of your GCS bucket.
+Specify bucket name of your GCS bucket which stores video list of specified channel.

 #### GOOGLE_APPLICATION_CREDENTIALS (local run only)